-"You'll need to provide administrator permission to copy this file/folder" error has occurred to many people in Windows 10/8/7.
-Most ordinary users may do not know what’s going on with their computer or devices when this error message pops on.
+"You'll need to provide administrator permission to copy this file/folder" error has occurred to many people in Windows 11/10/8/7.
+Most ordinary users may not know what's going on with their computers or devices when this error message pops on.

 Windows 10 asks me for administrator permission when I tried to copy files, help!